SymfonyCasts/30-days-last/sfcasts/view-transitions.md

 Time for the big reveal!
 Hit refresh and watch.
 Oooooh.
 A smooth crossfade transition!
 So not only did we eliminate full page reloads, we now have a transition between our pages.
-Watch our Powerpoint, we're coming for you!
+Watch out Powerpoint, we're coming for you!

 ## Transition Turbo Frames